 Homeowners use cash from savings to pay for most home improvement and repair projects, according to a 2019 report from the Joint Center for Housing Studies of Harvard University.
 So, once you buy, a good way to make sure you have the money for homeownership costs when you need it is to set aside a fixed amount in your monthly budget.
 Consider parking that money in an easily accessible high-yield savings account, specifically earmarked for this purpose.

 To make homeownership easier, NEA members can take advantage of a variety of financial benefits.
-These include money market and savings accounts, special discounts on GE appliances, and savings on a wide range of home-related purchases through NEA Click & Save.
-Members can also take advantage of personal loans to help with larger costs such as a home remodel.
+Save on a wide range of home-related purchases through NEA Discount Marketplace.
+Members can also take advantage of a personal loan to help with larger costs such as a home remodel.